If you buy an item via this post, we may get a small affiliate fee. Details.

 Every day, libraries around the world lend their patrons millions of items.
-Millions of books, ebooks, audiobooks, videos, games.
+Millions of books, ebooks, audiobooks, videos, or games.
 Millions of megabytes of free internet access.

 A librarian is the ultimate search engine, and no Google web search algorithm will ever beat it.

 The list below includes library gift ideas for your librarian if you think saying “thank you” is not enough.
-Just keep in mind that maybe instead of gifting an item that says “library,” it’s good to search for more subtle and sophisticated ideas.
+Just keep in mind that maybe instead of gifting an item that says “librarian,” it’s good to search for more subtle and sophisticated ideas.

 But there is one difference.
 Wearing a library t-shirt is, in fact, a way to promote libraries.
 It doesn’t only say you love books.
 It also says you care about them.
 Because the library is the most advanced way of caring for books the man has ever developed.

 1. On My Way to the Library t-shirt

 Every day I go to the library is a happy day!
 You can share the love for books, libraries,… and bicycles by getting this vintage design on Redbubble.

 The text says: “On my way to the library.
 Happy Day!” and is shown on a shape of a retro bicycle.
 You can get the design on over 70 products, not only t-shirts.
 Tote bags, travel mugs, purses, tablet sleeves, coasters, and wall art.
 There is also a dark variant available.